 Vegetation communities within the affected area should be described at an appropriate scale with mapping produced from aerial photographs and ground-truthing.
 A discussion of the significance of any native vegetation (including re-growth and restored areas in addition to remnant vegetation and vegetation that is on State Land) from a local, regional, state and national perspective should be included.
-Special landscape values of natural vegetation communities should be described.
+Special landscape values of natural vegetation communities should be described including Regional Ecosystem descriptions of tidal and coastal wetland communities with a clearly mapped Highest Astronomical Tide line.